Travel Kanchanaburi

 By far the most impressive site in this area is the Hellfire Pass Memorial Museum.
 Originally named the Konyu Cutting, Hellfire Pass was an extremely difficult section of the railway to build as it required clearing dense forest and earth before making “cuttings” through solid rock.
 These cuttings were made using hand tools and dynamite, the blasted rock and debris removed from work site manually.
 In an effort to complete the railway as quickly as possible, the Japanese began working crews 24 hours per day.
 Working through night by torch light in horrific conditions, it was said that the scene was reminiscent of Dante’s Inferno.
 Hellfire Pass is the name given to this cutting by the POWs during this “Speedo” period when a particularly high number of POWs and impressed Asian workers perished.

 Located 13 miles (20 km) up Route 323 from Nam Tok station, the transit time to Hellfire Pass is 20 minutes.
 There are several options to get there from Kanchanaburi including hiring a taxi, joining an organized group tour, or utilizing various combinations of trains, buses and taxis.
 If you have not previously made the train trip up to the north, catch the early train, number 485, departing at 06:07 AM.
 The trains often run late, taking the 10:35 AM train is not recommended.
 Foreigners pay 100 baht to board the train no matter which station is the final destination.
-Upon arriving at Nam Tok station taxis (Songthaew) will be on hand and provide transportation the rest of the way for 500 baht one way, 800 baht return.
+Upon arriving at Nam Tok station taxis (Songthaew) will be on hand and provide transportation the rest of the way for 500 THB one way, 800 THB return.
 A cheaper option is to take a Moto taxi which can be found by walking up the road from the station.

-The red colored Thai government bus number 8203 runs from Kanchanaburi bus station to Sangkhlaburi, passing in front of Sai Yok Park and continuing up route 323.
+The red colored Thai government bus number 8203 runs from Kanchanaburi bus station to Sangkhlaburi, passing in front of Sai Yok National Park and continuing up route 323.
 This bus will stop directly in front of the entrance to Hellfire Pass.
 These buses depart Kanchanaburi every hour starting at 07:30.
 The hour and a half trip costs 50 baht, just over $1 USD.
 Boarding the bus at the station is recommended rather than trying to flag it down on the road.
 On the return trip, the last bus passes by Hellfire Pass around 04:20 PM and 04:40 PM at Sai Yok.

 By far the most impressive site in this area is the Hellfire Pass Memorial Museum.
 Originally named the Konyu Cutting, Hellfire Pass was an extremely difficult section of the railway to build as it required clearing dense forest and earth before making “cuttings” through solid rock.
 These cuttings were made using hand tools and dynamite, the blasted rock and debris removed from work site manually.
 In an effort to complete the railway as quickly as possible, the Japanese began working crews 24 hours per day.
 Working through night by torch light in horrific conditions, it was said that the scene was reminiscent of Dante’s Inferno.
 Hellfire Pass is the name given to this cutting by the POWs during this “Speedo” period when a particularly high number of POWs and impressed Asian workers perished.

 Located 13 miles (20 km) up Route 323 from Nam Tok station, the transit time to Hellfire Pass is 20 minutes.
 There are several options to get there from Kanchanaburi including hiring a taxi, joining an organized group tour, or utilizing various combinations of trains, buses and taxis.
 If you have not previously made the train trip up to the north, catch the early train, number 485, departing at 06:07 AM.
 The trains often run late, taking the 10:35 AM train is not recommended.
 Foreigners pay 100 baht to board the train no matter which station is the final destination.
-Upon arriving at Nam Tok station taxis (Songthaew) will be on hand and provide transportation the rest of the way for 500 baht one way, 800 baht return.
+Upon arriving at Nam Tok station taxis (Songthaew) will be on hand and provide transportation the rest of the way for 500 THB one way, 800 THB return.
 A cheaper option is to take a Moto taxi which can be found by walking up the road from the station.

-The red colored Thai government bus number 8203 runs from Kanchanaburi bus station to Sangkhlaburi, passing in front of Sai Yok Park and continuing up route 323.
+The red colored Thai government bus number 8203 runs from Kanchanaburi bus station to Sangkhlaburi, passing in front of Sai Yok National Park and continuing up route 323.
 This bus will stop directly in front of the entrance to Hellfire Pass.
 These buses depart Kanchanaburi every hour starting at 07:30.
 The hour and a half trip costs 50 baht, just over $1 USD.
 Boarding the bus at the station is recommended rather than trying to flag it down on the road.
 On the return trip, the last bus passes by Hellfire Pass around 04:20 PM and 04:40 PM at Sai Yok.